pulumi/examples/aws-ts-ruby-on-rails/README.md

     $ pulumi config set dbUser [your-mysql-user-here]
     $ pulumi config set dbPassword [your-mysql-password-here] --secret
     $ pulumi config set dbRootPassword [your-mysql-root-password-here] --secret

-    # Optionally, if you have an AWS KMS key to use for SSH access:
-    $ pulumi config set keyName [your-aws-kms-key-name-here]
     ```

 3. Stand up the VM, which will also install and configure Ruby on Rails and MySQL: